Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Duke Stats and Trends

-- Duke has played seven games, with four wins against the spread.
+- In Duke's seven games this season, it has four wins against the spread.

-- This season, the Blue Devils are winless against the spread when entering a game as an underdog of 16.5 points or more.
+- This season, the Blue Devils are winless ATS when entering a game as an underdog of 16.5 points or more.

-- Duke's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Duke's games this year have hit the over on three of seven set point totals (42.9%).

-- The Blue Devils average just 0.7 more points per game (27) than the Demon Deacons surrender (26.3).
+- The Blue Devils rack up 27 points per game, comparable to the 26.3 the Demon Deacons surrender.

-- Duke is 4-1 against the spread and 3-2 overall in games when it records more than 26.3 points.
+- Duke is 4-1 against the spread and 3-2 overall in games when it scores more than 26.3 points.

 - The Blue Devils have 14 giveaways this season, while the Demon Deacons have 16 takeaways .